 Porsche segments markets based on five critical elements required to evaluate a segment.
 These elements include ensuring a market segment is measurable, accessible, substantial, differentiable, and actionable.

 Demographic segmentation is a form of market segmentation involving dividing a market on the basis of descriptive elements.
-Demographic data provides Porsche with a distinguishable way to measure variables of a market estimating the market size and the media to use to reach the market segment.
+Data provides Porsche with a distinguishable way to measure variables of a market estimating the market size and the media to use to reach the market segment.
 Demographic segmentation is based primarily on income, age, gender, education, occupation, and social class.

 The demographic of the Porsche owner, includes a college graduate, household income over $100,000, 85% male, and 15% female.
 The typical Porsche owner is 40 years old and up with Porsche targeting the 25-54 age demographic seeking a slightly younger audience with the “Engineered for magic, every day” campaign.